 Despite the general rule that parties responding to subpoenas must cover the costs, in cases of financial hardship, courts may shift the costs to the requesting party.
 For instance, in Alabama Aircraft Indus., Inc. v.
 Boeing Co., Case No. 2:11-CV-03577-RDP (N.D.
 Ala.
 Feb.
 25, 2016), the court ordered Boeing to help foot the bill for subpoena costs because the subpoenaed party did not have the financial wherewithal to cover them.

-There, Boeing served a subpoena on non-party Kaiser Aircraft Industries.
+Boeing served a subpoena on non-party Kaiser Aircraft Industries.
 In turn, Kaiser argued (among other things) that responding to the subpoena imposed an undue financial burden and asserted that under Rule 45 of the Federal Rules of Civil Procedure, courts have a duty to protect non-parties from the costs of compliance.
-To determine whether Kaiser was right, the court applied a three-factor test in determining whether Kaiser was truly a non-party with no interest in the litigation:
+The court applied a three-factor test in determining whether Kaiser was truly a non-party with no interest in the litigation:

-Although federal rules presume responding parties must bear costs to respond to subpoenas, some state rules shift the cost to the requesting party.
+Although federal rules presume responding parties must pay costs incurred responding to subpoenas, some state rules shift the cost to the requesting party.
 For instance, New York Civil Practice Law and Rules sections 3111 and 3122(d) state that “[t]he reasonable production expenses of a non-party witness shall be defrayed by the party seeking discovery.”
-However, it is not always clear what constitutes a reimbursable cost.
+Yet, it is not always clear what constitutes a reimbursable cost.

-To be safe, unless the subpoena is issued in a state with a cost shifting statute or rule, it is best to assume the recipient of a subpoena must bear some or all cost of compliance.
-However, regardless of who ultimately foots the bill, the goal should be to keep e-discovery costs down.
-This can be done through the use of proper technology to assist with collection of the ESI and proper electronic document review techniques.
-If you or your company has been served with a subpoena and would like to discuss how to keep response costs down, please contact us.
+It is best to assume the recipient of a subpoena or data privacy data request must bear some or all cost of compliance.
+However, regardless of who foots the bill, the goal should be to costs down.
+This can be done through the use of proper technology to assist with collection of the data and proper electronic document review techniques.